telerik/ajax-docs/controls/combobox/appearance-and-styling/css-skin-file-selectors.md

 |.rcbSeparator|Controls the appearance of the **RadComboBox** separators.|
 |.rcbLabel|Controls the appearance of the associated Label.|

->note There are several styles that end in "_rtl" that are used to style specific portions of the control when right-to-left support is turned on.
+>tip There are several styles that end in "_rtl" that are used to style specific portions of the control when right-to-left support is turned on.
 These "_rtl" styles are variants of their left-to-right default counterparts.
 >